zigmarsstrods/synonyms-app/README.md

 ## Usage

-1. Open command line/console of Your system with a user that has admin rights
+1. Open command line/console of Your system with a user account that has admin rights
-2. Go to the directory where project was previously cloned
+2. Go to the directory where the project was previously cloned
 3. Run the app via command `mvnw spring-boot:run`

 ### Endpoints